xavierchia/xavierchia.github.io/learn.md

 *But that’s a good thing.
 Experts have long forgotten what it’s like to be a beginner.
 Hence it’s much better to learn from someone just one step ahead of you who still remembers vividly all the problems a beginners struggles with.*

+**Better Ideas**

+There are infinite opportunities to build profitable businesses thanks to the internet.

+And still, most people can't even list 5 business ideas let alone a good one.

+Coming up with ideas is a skill anyone can learn.

+I want to teach you in less than 5 hours what took me hundreds of hours to figure out.

+The goal is simple.
+Together we'll rewire your brain so you'll be able to come up with ideas and spot business opportunities effortlessly.

+With ideas, it's really like with radio frequencies.
+Once you have the necessary tools to tune in to receive them, the music starts playing everywhere you go.

+This is the resource I wished had existed when I started my entrepreneurial journey.

+The Better Ideas challenge consists of 15 exercises that I will send to your inbox over the next 15 days.

+Each email also contains a short lesson that will equip you with the necessary background knowledge.

+In total, you will need around 20 minutes per day for the lesson and exercises.

+After this 15-day challenge, your ability to come up with profitable business ideas will improve significantly.

+Just click this button to get started right away.

+<a href="https://getbetterideas.com"><button class="button" >Let's do this</button></a>

 **Scraping the Web for Fun and Profit**